sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   ***Note:*** This requirement is outside the scope of this doc.
 This doc, just touches the possibilities.

   ## Garbage collection:
-  We could extend kubelet's garbage collection facility and configure it appropriately.
+  The kubelet's [garbage collection](https://kubernetes.io/docs/concepts/cluster-administration/kubelet-garbage-collection/) feature could be utilized.<br/>
+  For a tighter control, a custom soultion would need to be looked in, which could monitor & manage as configured.

   ## local image
-  Every switch image comes with container images for all features.
-We may remove it and tag the downloaded image as local, so the switch can keep one copy for both kube & local modes.
+  Every switch comes with locally available container images for all embedded services.
+When a kube downloads an image for an embedded service, potentially the local image for that could be removed and tag the downloaded image as the local copy, as it is with higher probability that downloaded image would be higher in quality and/or features, in relation to the locally burned container image.

 # Failure mode detection & rollback
   With kubernetes managing features, it involves new code being pulled in dynamically, which has the potential to fail.<br/>
   This brings in two questions
   a)  How to detect the failure?
-  b)  How do we rollback ?
+  b)  How to do rollback ?

   This requirement is outside this doc, but discuss some possibilities.

   ## Failure detection
-   * We could use a monitor script both at host level and internally within the container.
+   * A monitor script could be used both at host level and internally within the container.
    * The CONFIG-DB FEATURE table entry could be used to configure failure mode detection parameters for either.
    * The STATE-DB FEATURE entry could be used by both monitoring facilitlies to report the error.
    * The CONFIG-DB FEATURE, could set the rollback policy as alert-only, switch-to-local, ...